Mainland House Maintenance

 On Monday my tenant messaged me about a leaking toilet.
 I was able to go over right away, and thankfully see that it’s more of a seep from where the supply hose enters the tank rather than something scary and more urgent.

-Today the outfit my daughter and BF are using to fix their home (after a toilet tank spontaneously cracked, causing over 30K of damage to the house), came out to bid not only the toilet, but the front door and back deck too.
+Today the outfit my daughter and BF are using to fix their home (after a toilet tank spontaneously cracked, causing over 30K of damage to the house), came out to bid the toilet, and back deck.

 The Estimator will have numbers for me next week.